Outlier-Robust Geometric Perception: A Novel Thresholding-Based Estimator with Intra-Class Variance Maximization: Experiments

-\textbf{Experiments.} We generate a random ground-truth rotation $\boldsymbol{R}_{gt}\in SO(3)$ and then generate $N=100$ noise-corrupted rotations $\boldsymbol{R}_i$ such that $\boldsymbol{R}_i=\boldsymbol{R}_{gt}Exp(\zeta_i\boldsymbol{e}_i)$ where $\zeta_i$ is a random isotropic Gaussian noise angle with standard deviation $\sigma=5^\circ$ and $\boldsymbol{e}_i$ is a random unit-norm 3D vector, as the input measurements in each test.
-To create outliers, we replace 10\%--80\% of the rotations in $\{\boldsymbol{R}_i\}_{i=1}^N$ with random rotations.
-For the benchmarking, we compare our IMOT and IMOT* with: (i) GNC-TLS and GNC-GM, (ii) ADAPT, and (iii) the recent state-of-the-art Chordal-median and Geodesic-median methods~\cite{lee2020robust}.
-The noise bound is constantly set as $\gamma=3\sigma$.
-In GNC, we use the weighted L1-chordal mean for weighted non-minimal estimation; in ADAPT and IMOT \& IMOT*, we use the L1-chordal median~\cite{lee2020robust} as the non-minimal solver.
-(Here we adopt the open-source experimental setup of~\cite{lee2020robust} for reference).
+\textbf{Setup.} In each run, we obtain a random rotation $\boldsymbol{R}_{gt}\in SO(3)$ as the ground truth and then generate $N=100$ noisy rotations $\boldsymbol{R}_i$ as the input measurements such that $\boldsymbol{R}_i=\boldsymbol{R}_{gt}Exp(\eta_i\boldsymbol{e}_i)$ where $\eta_i$ is a random isotropic Gaussian noise angle with standard deviation of $\sigma=5^\circ$, $\boldsymbol{e}_i$ is a random unit-norm 3D vector and $Exp(\cdot)$ is the exponential map.
+To create outliers, we replace 10--80\% of the rotations in $\{\boldsymbol{R}_i\}_{i=1}^N$ with random rotations.
+For specialized solvers in benchmarking, we adopt the state-of-the-art Chordal-median and Geodesic-median methods~\cite{lee2020robust}.
+The inlier threshold is set as $\tau=3\sigma$.
+In GNC, we use the weighted L1-chordal mean for weighted non-minimal rotation estimation; in ADAPT and TIVM, we use the L1-chordal median~\cite{lee2020robust} as the non-minimal solver.
+The benchmarking results are based on 30 Monte Carlo runs, as shown in Fig.~\ref{Benchmarking-RA}.